SAP-samples/btp-developer-guide-cap/documentation/freestyle-fiori/5-deploy-to-cf.md

   }
 ```

-In addition, in the **mta.yaml** file, new modules have been generated and the resources have been updated:
+It also generates new modules and updates the corresponding resources in the **mta.yaml** file.

 ```yaml[5-28, 36-51, 57, 61]
 _schema-version: '3.1'